Theory of Operation

 To protect against FI attacks on the control path, the AES unit implements the following countermeasures.

-• Shadowed Control Register: The main control register is implemented as a shadow register.
+• Shadowed Control Registers: The main, auxiliary and GCM control registers are implemented as shadow registers.
 This means software has to perform two subsequent write operations to perform an update.
-Internally, a shadow copy is used that is constantly compared with the actual register.
+Internally, shadow copies are used that are constantly compared with the actual register values.
 For further details, refer to the Register Tool documentation.

 • Sparse encodings of FSM states: All FSMs inside the AES unit use sparse state encodings.